-It can be fatal to leave a dog or a child in a hot car in summer, but each year numerous cases still happen when people have to break windows or call the police to free a dog from a vehicle.
+Summer can be fatal for a dog left in a hot car, but each year numerous cases still happen when people have to break windows or call the police to free a dog from a vehicle.
 Since summer is here, dog owners need to be extra careful!

 Temperatures in a Car

 The temperature inside a car can reach 47C within an hour if it is 22C outside.
 Dog owners should not judge the temperature inside a car by the reported outside temperature, even when leaving a window open.
-The best way to avoid extreme temperatures for your dog is to never leave them alone in the car, no matter the weather condition.
+The best way to avoid extreme temperatures is to never leave a dog in a hot car, no matter the weather condition.
 Temperatures can increase by 10 degrees in just 10 minutes!

 What happens to a dog left in a hot car: